epfl-ada/ada-2020-project-milestone-p3-p3_unlimited/.ipynb_checkpoints/README-checkpoint.md

-**1. Title:** Linguistic Harbingers of Conversational Failure — A Case Study on Wikipedia Talk Page Discussions
+**1. Title:** Linguistic Harbingers of Conversational Failure: A Case Study on an Online Strategy Game

 **2. Abstract:**